 We assess if patients can participate in one of our lifestyle groups or for one of the additional services listed below.

-Healthy Lifestyle Group
+Fit and Healthy Kids Group

 Children ages 10-18 whose weight affects their strength, endurance, balance or coordination participate in this group.
 Prior to participating in the group, a physical therapist will evaluate the child to determine functional goals.
 Group sessions will consist of appropriate exercise stations and interactive nutrition education games.
 Most children participating in this group have an intellectual or neurological disability.